Why We Needed a New USA Map

-Until the publication of the Essential Geography of the USA, no map illustrated the United States' fundamental geographic elements - the layout of our major rivers, cities, forests, landmarks, etc. - with enough depth and clarity to reveal the patterns of basic US geography.
+Until the publication of the Essential Geography of the USA, no map illustrated the physical arrangement of our major rivers, cities, forests, landmarks, etc. with enough depth and clarity to reveal the general patterns of US geography.
 In other words, we Americans did not have the most basic tool of geographic awareness and literacy - a general map of our own country.

 Below, comparisons with National Geographic's political map of the US - the map that for many generations set the standard for US wall maps - give you an inside look into how the Essential Geography of the USA sets a new standard for wall maps of the United States.
 The comparisons show how the Essential Geography - the first and only general map of the US - illustrates basic geography with the depth, clarity - and fidelity - that a map must have if it is to serve as a useful tool for building basic geographic awareness and literacy.

 "I have so wished for a map like yours of the United States – to be able to visualize how a state is laid out, where the people are, where the landmarks are.
 Thank you so much…" -MS, Anchorage, Alaska

 1. The Essential Geography of the USA is the only map that illustrates the basic geographic elements of our cities, states and nation.
 For example, the Essential Geography illustrates the following geographic characteristics of Minnesota's Twin Cities:

 Situated at an elevation of around 840 feet in a mostly non-forested area of low relief within the Central Time Zone (you'll need the whole map to see time zone boundaries), Minneapolis, Saint Paul and surrounding suburban cities form one continuous urban area that straddles the confluence of the Minnesota and Mississippi Rivers.
 Several iconic landmarks; Mall of America, University of Minnesota, Fitzgerald Theater and an intercontinental airport also contribute to the unique geographic character of this place.